ITDrago/Cubetron/README.md

 # Cubetron
-a simple unity game that I posted in Yandex Games
+A simple unity game that I posted in Yandex Games.
+You can play on the link:  https://yandex.ru/games/app/204536